leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/8bakhtinahaa_author_and_hero_in_aesthetic_activity_bakhtin.md

 ---
-UID: "8BakhtinAHAA"
-Title: "Author and Hero in Aesthetic Activity"
-Author: "Bakhtin"
+Author: Bakhtin
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SPACE
 Prima-Forma:
-  - "taberna"
+- taberna
-  - "perspective"
+- perspective
-DIR: "SPACE"
-Summary: "The designer's role is to construct the hero's world and the ethical implications of this construction."
+Summary: The designer's role is to construct the hero's world and the ethical implications of this construction.
+Title: Author and Hero in Aesthetic Activity
+UID: 8BakhtinAHAA
 ---
 ### Title: **Bakhtin's Author and Hero in Aesthetic Activity Concept**